 It is best to purchase hops between November and April as dormant bare-root Rhizomes.
 Buy your rhizomes from a reputable dealer (such as Willingham Nurseries) to reduce the risk of spreading non-native diseases.

 For more detailed information on growing hops read our "How to Grow Hops" Guide.

-Beer can be brewed and flavoured with or without using hops try replacing them or complimenting them with the addtion of herbs such as rosemary or plants like heather.
-Alternatively additional flavourings can be added to your home brew to give a more unique flavour, fruit flavourings such as blackcurrent and raspberry are particularly popular.
+Beer can be brewed and flavoured with or without using hops try replacing them or complimenting them with the addition of herbs such as rosemary or plants like heather.
+Alternatively, additional flavourings can be added to your homebrew to give a more unique flavour, fruit flavourings such as black currant and raspberry are particularly popular.
 Recipes can be found readily online.

 It’s important to sterilise all equipment to prevent bacteria and impurities from contaminating the batch.